On this page

 Mass arrivals

-While New Zealand was once considered too isolated to be a serious destination for people smuggling, the possibility of a mass arrival of migrants (more than 30 people) entering New Zealand unlawfully is a concern.
+While New Zealand was once considered too isolated to be a seriously at risk of being a destination for people smuggling, the possibility of a mass arrival of migrants entering New Zealand unlawfully is a growing concern.
+A successful mass arrival would put significant pressure on New Zealand’s infrastructure and resources.

 Read more on the Immigration website(external link)